Biblical Prophecy

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
 By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already.”

-We see the words spirits and prophets in this section.
-The spirit speaks and the prophet listens.
-We must test the spirit that is speaking to ensure we never speak anything that is not pleasing to God.
+We see spirits and false prophets are addressed in these verses.
+The spirits speak, and the prophets listen.
+We must test the spirits that are speaking to ensure we never speak anything that is not from God.
+We must examine the message to ensure it lines up with the Word of God.

 “For such men are false apostles, deceitful workmen, disguising themselves as apostles of Christ.
 And no wonder, for even Satan disguises himself as an angel of light.”